ParentSquare/faulty/README.md

 - Simple API but configurable for advanced users
 - Pluggable storage backends (circuitbox also has this)
+- Patches for common core dependencies (semian also has this)
 - Protected storage access with fallback to safe storage
 - Global, or object-oriented configuration with multiple instances
 - Integrated caching support tailored for fault-tolerance